Table of Contents

 root$ VAULT_TOKEN="$(curl --request POST --data '{"jwt": "'"$JWT"'", "role": "demo"}' -s -k https://${VAULT_ADDRESS}/v1/auth/kubernetes/login | jq -r '.auth.client_token')"

 We can now use VAULT_TOKEN to authenticate with Vault and retrieve our secrets.
 However, this is only half the battle.
-Our goal was to populate the environment variables with Vault secrets so that the application can consume them.
+We aimed to populate the environment variables with Vault secrets so the application could consume them.

-If your application has logic to read directly from Vault using the VAULT_TOKEN and VAULT_ADDRESS environment variables then you can completely skip this part.
-Otherwise you can do the following:
+If your application has logic to read directly from Vault using the VAULT_TOKEN and VAULT_ADDRESS environment variables, you can skip this part completely.
+Otherwise, you can do the following:

 Storing Secrets in AWS Parameter Store